Xilinx/open-nic-driver/README.md

 2. Run `ping 192.168.1.10`.
 3. Observe that packets captured by `tcpdump` are always duplicated.

+### ETHTOOL Test

+ethtool is a built-in Linux desktool.
+This tool is used to control and read status of various MAC parameters.
+Also, this tool is used to obtain various counter registers (such as total good packets etc.) from the MAC.

+  If the tool is not found, install it from distro.
+    # sudo apt install ethtool

+  List all options that the tool can support
+    # ethtool -h

+  List active interfaces, activate required interface
+    # ifconfig -a
+    # ifconfig <interface> <ip address> up

+  Use ethtool interface to see the status
+    # ethtool <interface>

+  Show driver information
+    # ethtool -i <interface>

+  Show adapter statistics
+    # ethtool -S <interface>

 ## Known Issues

 ### Static IP Address